balb0x/Phone-CRUD/README.md

 For the backend the project uses python flask to publish an API rest interfacing with a MongoDB Database.
 The source code and documentation is found here:
 [phone-crud-backend](https://github.com/balb0x/phone-crud-backend)

-Those repositories can be deployed separately (Information on how to run them inside the projects) or can be deployed using de `docker-compose.yml` found in this repository, instructions below.
+Those repositories can be deployed separately (Information on how to run them inside the projects) or can be deployed using the `docker-compose.yml` found in this repository, instructions below.

 For a more detailed information of the components of the projects, follow the links.